amiv-eth/amivapi/docs/Developer_Guide.md

 eve when authentification fails for resources which are not public, therefore this is not checked anymore in step 4.

+### Roles

+Roles can be defined in permission_matrix.py.
+A role can give a user the right to perform any action on an endpoint.
+If permission is granted based on a role no further filters are applied, hence it is refered to as admin access and g.resource_admin is set.

 ### Owner checks

 If the authorization check arrives at step 5 and the requested resource has